 The best time to water your garden is at dawn when there are minimal evaporative losses and the risk of plant based fungal diseases is reduced.
-Irrigation run times vary depending on the application rate of your irrigation system, but typically range from 10 - 15 minutes per station.
-For assistance in determining ideal run times consult one of the Waterwise Garden Irrigators - you'll find contact details for these by following the 'Save water' links from www. watercorporation.com.au.
+Irrigation run times vary depending on the application rate of your irrigation system.
+For assistance in determining ideal run times consult one of the Waterwise Garden Irrigators - you'll find contact details for these by following the 'Save water' links from www.watercorporation.com.au.